rotexsoft/leanorm/docs/indtroduction.md

 Instances of the Model class can be used to:

 - Fetch data from the database into
-    - one Record object or multiple Record objects wrapped in either an array or a Collection object
+    - one Record object or multiple Record objects stored in either an array or a Collection object
-    - or one array (representing a row of data from the database) or multiple arrays (i.e. an array of arrays with each sub-array representing a row of data from the database)
+    - one array (representing a row of data from the database) or multiple arrays (i.e. an array of arrays with each sub-array representing a row of data from the database)
 - Insert new data into the database table associated with the Model (You cannot insert data into views)
 - Update existing data in the database table associated with the Model (You cannot update data in views)
 - Delete data from the database table associated with the Model (You cannot delete data from views)
-- Define relationship(s) between its associated database table / view and other database tables / views
+- Define a Model's relationship(s) to other Model(s).
+    - These relationships can be used to fetch related data from other Models when fetching data from the Model where the relationships are defined
+    - For example an Authors model class can have a relationship like an Author has many Posts defined in it.
+When fetching Authors you can also specify that the associated Posts for each Author be included in the fetched data
 - Get database table / view metadata for the table / view the Model is associated with
 - and some other database operations